Emtricitabine/tenofovir disoproxil

 - interleukin-2 (cancer treatment)

-- non-steroidal anti-inflammatory drugs (used to relieve muscle or bone pains)
+- regular non-steroidal anti-inflammatory drugs, used to relieve muscle or bone pains

-- medication to treat hepatitis C (like ledipasvir/sofosbuvir
+- medication to treat hepatitis C, such as ledipasvir/sofosbuvir

 You must not take emtricitabine/tenofovir disoproxil if you take any other medicines containing the same active ingredients, or other antiviral medications containing alafenamide, adefovir dipivoxil, tenofovir, or lamivudine.

-Emtricitabine/tenofovir disoproxil can have some serious side effects, including:
+Emtricitabine/tenofovir disoproxil is usually well tolerated but, as with any medication, can have some serious side effects, including:

-- excess lactic acid in the blood (may cause stomach pain, drowsiness, or rapid breathing)
+- excess lactic acid in the blood, which may cause stomach pain, drowsiness, or rapid breathing

-- autoimmune disorders (can cause muscle weakness, hyperactivity, or palpitations)
+- autoimmune disorders, which can cause muscle weakness, hyperactivity, or palpitations

-If you notice any of these symptoms, you must go to A&E or call 999 straight away.
+If you notice any severe or unexpected symptoms, go to A&E or call 999 straight away.

 - dizziness